How to look for records of... British Army operations up to 1913

-The major guide to military campaign records at The National Archives is the Alphabetical Guide to Certain War Office and Other Military Records Preserved in the Public Record Office (Kraus Reprint Corporation, 1963).
-This is an index by subject, name and regiment to the State Papers and War Office records.
-It gives specific document references.
+The major guide to military campaign records at The National Archives is the Alphabetical Guide to Certain War Office and Other Military Records Preserved in the Public Record Office (List and Index Volume 53 [LIII], Kraus Reprint Corporation, 1963).
+This is an index by subject, name and regiment to the State Papers and War Office records and provides document references for each entry.

 4. Searching by name of war or campaign

 You can search Discovery, our catalogue, using the name of a war.
 It will sometimes help to restrict such a search to departments WO and SP.
 The table below also provides some useful references.

 |Third Dutch War, Flanders campaign||1672-1674||SP 44/52|

 |Nine Years’ War (also known as King William’s War)||1689-1698||SP 8, SP 87/1|